thanatkat/-bootcamp_projects/README.md

   - Pao ying chub game Mini game with R.
   - Chatbot Pizza shop.
 The chatbot can recieve order from customer with R.
 - Data Transformation
+- Data Visualization
   - Data Visualization Diamonds Dataset with R
-- Data Visualization
-  - tinytex::install_tinytex()
 - Statistics
 - Intro to 'Classical' Machine Learning
 - Intro to Python